OW-Rep: Open World Object Detection with Instance Representation Learning: Introduction

-The efficacy of the proposed method is demonstrated through extensive experiments, including its application to downstream tasks.
-Our method significantly enhances the unknown detection performance and the quality of the embedded feature space.
+We demonstrate the effectiveness of our method through extensive experiments, including downstream applications.
+Compared to prior self-supervised approaches, our method significantly improves unknown object detection and instance embedding quality.
+Performance gains across various baseline open-world detectors further validate its strong compatibility.
 Evaluation with a novel benchmark with \textit{unknown-unknown}s shows the generalizability of our method in properly embedding both the \textit{known-unknown} and \textit{unknown-unknown}s.
-Furthermore, through an application to open-world tracking, we demonstrate that learning semantically rich features of instances benefits downstream tasks.
+Finally, through an application to open-world tracking, we demonstrate that learning semantically rich instance features benefits downstream tasks.

-\section{RELATED WORKS}
+\section{Related Works}